-Winter may not be through with us yet, but a backyard bird feeder will attract the birds that stay up north for the winter plus add interest and activity to the yard.
+Winter may have just begun but the yard doesn’t have to be lifeless for the next few chilly months.
+A backyard bird feeder will attract the birds that stay up north for the season and add interest and activity to your yard.

 Bird Feeder Ideas

 Plant hangers holding a pie tin or baking pan with holes punched in the bottom for drainage (in case of rain) will work as feeders.
 A simple wood frame 18 (or so) inches square, with screening makes an excellent bird feeder.
 Mount it on a 4 x 4 post with lengths of 2 x 4s as a base, and you’ll have a feeder that will last several years and attract birds year round.

 Place your bird feeders near bushes or a tree where the birds can hide, in case of predators (the neighbor’s cat) but don’t hide the feeder from view of your window.